devcode1981/File-Provider-Storage/doc/howto/load_testing.md

 on a bunch of URLs at a regular interval.
 Monitoring of the results in turn is done using Prometheus.

-See the repository at: https://gitlab.com/gitlab-com/large-staging-collider/
+See the [Large Staging Collider repository](https://gitlab.com/gitlab-com/large-staging-collider/) for additional instructions.

 ## GitLab Load Kit